ostis-ai/py-sc-client/README.md

 ## is_event_valid
-Check is an event active or not.
+Check whether an event is active or not.

 *Parameters*: An ScEvent class object.
 *Returns*: The boolean value (true if an event is valid).